 -

-- New Curriculum For Early Childhood Care And Education:
+New Curriculum For Early Childhood Care And Education

 NEP will be replacing the 10+2 curriculum structure with a 5+3+3+4 structure.
 The new system has proposed 12 years of school education with 3 years of pre-schooling/Anganwadi.
 3-6 years of age is globally recognized as the crucial age for the mental development of the child.

-- National Framework for Early Childhood Care and Education (NCPFECCE) will be created by NCERT for children up to 8 years old.
+Keeping this in mind, the new curriculum structure has been formulated, which will correspond to 3-8, 8-11, 11-1,4, and 14-18 years of age, respectively.
+The key points are:- National Framework for Early Childhood Care and Education (NCPFECCE) will be created by NCERT for children up to 8 years old.

 - Strengthened educational systems like Anganwadis and Kindergartens will focus on Early Childhood Care and Education (ECCE).